bignacio/soc/docs/articles/cpp-lint-01.md

 auto count = bit_cast<uint8_t>(*ptr);
 ```

-One line of successfully code, yay!
+One line of successfully written code, yay!
 On to the next ones.
-Now that I know how many strings, I just need to read the length of each and jump to the next one until all have been read.
+Now that I know how many strings I have in the data, I just need to read the length of each and jump to the next one until all have been read.

 In my read loop, I start with something like this